Aardman Animations: 2020–present

+On 7 May 2025, Aardman announced that they were developing a new Shaun the Sheep feature film titled Shaun the Sheep: The Beast of Mossy Bottom, set for release in theaters and on the Sky Cinema channel in 2026.

 Company name

 The company name is taken from one of its early characters, a superhero created for Vision On in 1972.
 Unlike the claymation productions that the company are famous for, Aardman was cel-animated.
 Peter Lord has stated that the most interesting thing about the company name is that it "means nothing" and is only a joke that two teenagers found funny.
 He has stated that the name came from a combination of "Aardvark" and "Superman" for the reason that they found aardvark to be a particularly funny word.
 Aardman Animations became their company name when the BBC asked them to whom they should make their first cheque out.
 Co-founder David Sproxton has claimed that the name was a result of being unable to "find another word with more A's in it than 'aardvark'" as a schoolboy.

 Non-Aardman productions by Aardman directors

 A number of Aardman directors have worked at other studios, taking the distinctive Aardman style with them.

 Aardman's Steve Box directed the animated music video for the Spice Girls' final single as a five-piece, "Viva Forever".
 The video took over five months to produce, considerably longer than the group's box office hit movie, Spice World.
 He is also the co-creator of the Finnish-British animated series Moominvalley, based on the Moomins books.

 Barry Purves, director of the Aardman short Next, also directed Hamilton Mattress for Harvest Films.
-The film, a half-hour special that premiered on Christmas Day 2001, was produced by Chris Moll, producer of the Wallace and Gromit short film The Wrong Trousers.
+The film, a half-hour special that premiered on Christmas Day 2001, was produced by Chris Moll, producer of the Wallace & Gromit short film The Wrong Trousers.
 The models were provided by Mackinnon & Saunders, a firm that did the same for Bob the Builder and Corpse Bride.

 Similarly, Robbie the Reindeer in Hooves of Fire, a BBC Bristol/Comic Relief production, was directed by Richard Goleszowski, creator of Rex the Runt.
 Its sequel, Robbie the Reindeer in Legend of the Lost Tribe, was directed by Peter Peake, whose directorial credits for Aardman include Pib and Pog and Humdrum.

 Aardman alumni also produced many of the claymation shorts used in the 1986–1990 American television series Pee-wee's Playhouse.